opentofu/opentofu/rfc/yyyymmdd-template.md

 ## Potential Alternatives

-List different approaches and breifly compare with the proposal in this RFC.
+List different approaches and briefly compare with the proposal in this RFC.
 It's important to explore and understand possible alternatives before agreeing on a solution.